 - Check your credit report annually.

-- Do not give confidential information in response to an email.
-Banks do not request this type of information via email.
+- Do not give confidential information in response to an email or a phone call.
+Banks do not request this type of information.

 If I become a victim, what should I do?